Dunhuang Silk Road

+In this article, we will explore Dunhuang Silk Road and the beautiful Crescent Lake.
 If you look at a map of China, it’s clear to see that the major cities are all located in the East.
 There are comparatively few settlements across the vast steppes and mountains of the west.

 The Tibetan plateau occupies much of the west of China.
-To the north the Silk Road wound its way from Xi’an into Central Asia and beyond.
+To the north, the Silk Road wound its way from Xi’an into Central Asia and beyond.
 Dunhuang was an important stop for caravans travelling the silk route, as well as those travelling from Lhasa in Tibet to Mongolia.

-What to see and do in Dunhuang
+What to see and do at Dunhuang Silk Road

 Crescent Lake and Pavilion

 The Crescent Lake, which is considered a natural wonder of the Gobi Desert, is an oasis located 6km south of Dunhuang in China’s western Gansu Province.
 This Chinese landmark is something of an enigma as it has existed for thousands of years and was considered a special place during the Han Dynasty (202BC to 220AD).

 Because the lake is dwarfed by the surrounding sand dunes, it’s a wonder it hasn’t filled up and been covered over many times, but due to a natural depression, the winds blow the sand across the nearby singing sand dunes and away from the spring.

 Echoing Sand Mountain (Mingsha Shan)